Stay on top of the latest regulatory updates, service disruptions,

 Service News for Customers

-If you ship to Ecuador, Romania and/or Slovakia, please note that from 1 April 2019, you will need to use the correct postal codes and postal code formats when you ship to any of these three countries using your online FedEx automation solution.
+If you ship to Ecuador, Romania and/or Slovakia, please note that from 1 April 2019, you will need to use the correct postal codes and postal code formats when you ship to any of these three countries using your FedEx automation solution.

 From the effective date without correct postal code information you will no longer be able to generate a shipping label using your FedEx automation solution.